What are the causes of child labour?

 What does child labour look like?

-Globally, 152 million children aged 5 to 17 are in child labour.
-About half of them (72.5 million) perform hazardous work that places their health, safety or moral development at risk.
+Globally, 160 million children aged 5 to 17 are in child labour.
+About half of them (79 million) perform hazardous work that places their health, safety, or moral development at risk.

-- Half of affected children live in lower-middle and upper-middle income countries
+- More than half of the affected children live in low and lower-middle-income countries.

 Some children in child labour work 43-hour weeks.
 Estimates for boys involved in child labour are higher than those for girls, but those estimates don’t include household chores.

-- A third of children in child labour are completely outside the education system, and those that do attend perform poorly
+- More than one third of children in child labour are completely outside the education system, and those that do attend perform poorly.

 How can we end child labour?